filizipek/CS300.2-AVL_tree/README.md

 - For any questions or suggestions, please contact the author, Filiz İpek Oktay.

 ### Happy Word Analyzing!
-Explore the power of AVL Trees in word frequency analysis with this C++ application.
+Explore the power of AVL Trees in search engine with this C++ application.
 Analyze documents, query word frequencies, and remove unwanted words efficiently!